maciekmm/maciekmm.github.io/_posts/2020-08-11-positioning-a-context-menu-using-pure-css.md

 - [use javascript to check the conditions and position the menu accordingly](https://stackoverflow.com/a/31354591).

 The issue with the first solution is that it's not great in terms of **User Experience**.
-The second one is okay but requires measurements and some javascript logic, it is also not responsive to window resizes.
+The second one is okay but requires measurements and some javascript logic.
+It is also not responsive to window resizes.

 # A different approach